echuung94/Heart_Study/README.md

 We will be using Tableau to create our interactive dashboard.
 It will be hostedon Tableau public.

 ### Tools
-We cleaned and analyzed the data in Google Colab.
-We also used Postgres and Amazon RDS for database storage and integrate Tableau to display the data.
+Our group decided to use Postgres and Amazon RDS for database storage and integrate Tableau to display the data.

 ### Interactive Elements
 We intend on creating filters on the dashboard so that users could filter through various features to see which factors contribute to heart disease.